MicrosoftDocs/playfab-docs/playfab-docs/sdks/unity3d/quickstart.md

 ## Set Title Settings

 Now that you have installed the PlayFab SDK, you will need to set your title in Title Settings.
-If you are not using editor extensions you can do this directly in the PlayFab Settings Scriptpable Object located in the following folder.
+If you are not using editor extensions you can do this directly in the PlayFab Settings Scriptable Object located in the following folder.

 ![PlayFab setting scriptable object](media/playfab-settings-so.png)